ICPC Tracks N610bn Projects In 22 States

-The Independent Corrupt Practices and other Related Offences Commission (ICPC) has kicked off the phase 7 of the Constituency and Executive Project Tracking Exercise.
+The Independent Corrupt Practices and Other Related Offences Commission (ICPC) has kicked off phase 7 of the Constituency and Executive Project Tracking Exercise.

-The tracking of constituency and executive projects is an initiative of the anti-corruption Commission that began in 2019, focusing on how well money allocated to critical sectors of education, health, agriculture, water resources and power amongst others, by the government are utilised.
+The Commission began tracking constituency and executive projects in 2019.
+It focuses on how well government money is utilised in critical sectors such as education, health, agriculture, water resources, and power.

 The states are Kwara, Niger, Kogi, FCT, Kebbi, Kano, Kaduna, Jigawa, Bauchi, Gombe, Borno, Lagos, Ondo, Osun, Oyo, Akwa Ibom, Rivers, Cross River, Delta, Imo, Abia and Enugu State.